Search programs

 Most schools have rolling admissions and financial help so you can start your degree in a few weeks!

 If you are already a registered nurse, you may have wondered what is involved in continuing your education.
-The nursing field offers a wide range of educational opportunities, from associate degrees all the way up to doctoral programs.
-One common program is the RN-to-BSN option, which allows you to earn your bachelor’s degree in nursing while you are a working nurse.
+The nursing field offers a wide range of educational opportunities, from associate degrees up to doctoral programs.
+One common program is the RN-to-BSN option, which allows you to earn your bachelor’s degree in nursing while working as a nurse.

-Although every program is different, it is possible to find some that do not require clinical experience.
+Although every program is different, finding some that do not require clinical experience is possible.
 These are most common if you already have experience in the healthcare world.
-Clinical requirements may be determined by the state or your school, and they vary greatly depending on where you live.
+The state or your school may determine clinical requirements, and they vary greatly depending on where you live.

 This list features some of the country’s best online RN to BSN programs (no clinicals).
 Each school featured is a nonprofit, accredited institution, either public or private, with a high standard of academic quality for post-secondary institutions.